Gothic Christianity: Bishop Ulfilas

 The initial success experienced by the Goths encouraged them to engage in a series of raiding campaigns at the close of the 3rd century, many of which resulted in having numerous captives sent back to Gothic settlements north of the Danube and the Black Sea.
 Ulfilas, who became bishop of the Goths in 341 AD, was the grandson of one such female Christian captive from Sadagolthina in Cappadocia.
 He served in this position for the next seven years.
 In 348, one of the remaining Pagan Gothic kings (reikos) began persecuting the Christian Goths, and he and many other Christian Goths fled to Moesia Secunda in the Roman Empire.
 He continued to serve as bishop to the Christian Goths in Moesia until his death in 383 AD, according to Philostorgius.

 Ulfilas was ordained by Eusebius of Nicomedia, the bishop of Constantinople, in 341 AD.
 Eusebius was a pupil of Lucian of Antioch and a leading figure of a faction of Christological thought that became known as Arianism, named after his friend and fellow student, Arius.

 Between 348 and 383, Ulfilas likely presided over the translation of the Bible from Greek into the Gothic language, which was performed by a group of scholars.
-Thus, some Arian Christians in the west used vernacular languages – in this case Gothic – for services, as did many Nicaean Christians in the east.
-See also: Syriac versions of the Bible and the Coptic Bible), while Nicaean Christians in the west only used Latin, even in areas where Vulgar Latin was not the vernacular.
+Thus, some Arian Christians in the west used vernacular languages – in this case Gothic – for services, as did many Nicaean Christians in the east (the Syriac and Coptic translations), while Nicaean Christians in the west only used Latin, even in areas where Vulgar Latin was not the vernacular.
 Gothic probably persisted as a liturgical language of the Gothic-Arian church in some places even after its members had come to speak Vulgar Latin as their mother tongue.

 Ulfilas' adopted son was Auxentius of Durostorum, and later of Milan.